 The grocer also gets wooden shelves constructed in his shop by the carpenter for $70.

 We can observe that $200 changed hands during the year, even though initially there was only $100 in the economy.
 This is because each dollar was spent on new goods and services twice a year.
 We can say that the velocity of circulation is 2/year.

 However, only monetary transactions are considered in this situation.
 For example, if the carpenter gifts something to the grocer, it will not be considered a transaction to be added to the calculation.

 Velocity of Circulation and Money Demand

-Whenever the interest rate on financial assets is high, the desire to hold money falls as people try to exchange it for other goods or financial assets.
+Whenever the interest rate on financial assets is low, the desire to hold money falls as people try to exchange it for other goods or financial assets.
 As a result, the velocity of circulation rises.
 Hence, when the money demand is low, the velocity will be high.
-Conversely, when the opportunity cost/alternate cost is low, money demand is high and the velocity of circulation is low.
+Conversely, when the opportunity cost/alternate cost is low, money demand is high, and the velocity of circulation is low.